rometsch/fargocpt/README.md

 - fftw (including lfftw3_mpi and lfftw3_omp)
 - gsl

+For anaconda users, please create a new envrioment and activate it.
+Otherwise the mpi compiler installed with some packages might interfere with the compilation.

 ### Architecture definitions

 FargoCPT depends on the three following libraries to be installed on your system: